-Activity at the landfill during our observations consisted of top-down cutting of slopes to mine Bottom Ash along the western terminus of the land fill, as well as on top of the land fill within the western third.
-Actively mined slopes appeared stable and consistent with the 3H:1V gradients observed along typical slopes of the landfill.
+Activity at the landfill during our observations consisted of stockpiling of fly ash at the base of the western terminus of the land fill.
+Utilities was investigating the potential of mining the Bottom Ash within the top western third; however, there are no plans to mine the Bottom Ash at this time.
 New fly ash was being placed and compacted near the southeast portion of the landfill.
-The material was placed by pushing the fly ash up the slope in lifts of about 4 inches, then tracked into place using a CAT D8R bulldozer.
+The material is placed by pushing the fly ash up the slope in lifts of about 4 inches, then tracked into place using a CAT D8R bulldozer.

 The current top of the landfill was relatively flat and sloped gently down gradient to the west (300 H:1V).
 The surface reportedly consisted of an approximate 1-foot thick temporary soil cap.
 The landfill has the capacity to increase approximately 20 feet in height.
-The ground surface was covered with a moderate amount of native vegetation.
+The far southeast corner of the landfill is the only area approaching the top height level.
+Overall, the landfill ground surface was covered with a sparse to moderate amount of native vegetation.

 The side slopes of the landfill also had an approximate 1-foot thick soil cap.
 Most of the perimeter sloped surfaces were sparse to moderately vegetated with dried-out, 6-inch to 3-foot high vegetation.
+The only active grading of the side slopes at time of our October 8th site visit was observed at the southeast corner.
 We generally observed a 1- to 2-foot high soil berm at the toe of the landfill slopes and a 1- to 4-foot high soil berm at the crest of the perimeter slope.

-During our initial site visit, we observed a slight to moderate amount of erosion rills and gullies along all slopes.
-Most erosion features were less than about 6 inches deep.
-However, several erosion features were up to about 10 inches below the south facing slope surface at the southeast corner of the landfill.
+During our October 8th site visit, we observed a slight to moderate amount of erosion rills and gullies along all slopes.
+Most erosion features were less than about 4 to 6 inches deep.
+Apparent disposed materials were not observed within the rills.
+Discrepancies were not observed at the time of our site visit.